Updated: Apr 28

 To date, I’ve finished Phase 1 of improving the garage.
 The donation items have been scheduled for pick up and other items have been trashed or reassigned to an intentional space.
 As soon as my donation items are picked up, (anybody in the Duluth GA area want a barely used bike?)
 I’ll work on creating high shelving for the other items.

-Also, I would like to have the garage floors finished with granite, the walls repainted, shelving installed for tools, Christmas, and party items.
+Also, I would like to have the garage floors finished with granite, the walls repainted, shelving installed for tools, holiday, and party items.
 I want my garage to have its own feel and look.
 It’s own identity; like every other space in the house.

 midway through the “before”...